In the 1880s he stood squarely with one foot in railroading and one foot in law enforcement.

 The Poet Farmer: “When This You See, Remember Me”

-Little is known about the “Me” in this line of poetry.
+Little is known about the “Me” in the above line of poetry.
 Even less is known about the “You.”

 In the 1880 Tarrant County census Balies J. Bradley was the farmer in rural Precinct 1 for whom J. J. Fulford worked as a farm hand.
 I can find no trace of Bradley in other censuses or in city directories or local newspapers of the time.
 He was thirty-seven in 1880, so he was born about 1843 in South Carolina.
 He apparently served in a South Carolina infantry unit during the Civil War.